Sometimes, we need to get stuck in life so we can uncover who we are and discover who we're meant to be.

 She is a graduate with multiple degrees from the University of Ottawa, where she studied English, Psychology, Philosophy, Information Technology and Business (and many other subjects), while having and raising 3 young children.

 An avid and life-long learner, she later discovered her passion for transpersonal psychology, and went on to complete her Project Management Professional (PMP) designation, Life Coaching, Reiki II and NLP Master Practitioner Certifications and numerous spiritual/relationship/grief workshops.
-She is an author, writer, Founder of Empowered Abandonment and one of the "Founding Four" of the global movement, 22 Push-Ups Canada, which raises funds and awareness for veterans, first-responders, mental health and PTSD.
+She is an author, writer, one of the "Founding Four" of the global movement, 22 Push-Ups Canada, which raises funds and awareness for veterans, first-responders, mental health and PTSD, and Founder of Empowered Abandonment/Find Your Missing Piece Workshops.

 Empowered Abandonment (via Expert In My Own Life) is an educational platform and community offering insight and programs to help people build a healthier relationship with themselves and others.